 An essential part of the Early Years Curriculum is children’s physical development.
 We seize every opportunity to work on this in subtle ways – mixing batter, lifting a variety of weights and kneading all helps to develop the essential muscles your child will need later in life to hold a pencil, sustain writing and be adept at these skills.

-We love baking and making with the children and are often inspired by parents posts from home on our Tapestry home/school link system.
+We love baking and making with the children and are often inspired by parents posts from home on our ClassDojo home/school link system.

 Every one of our routines throughout the day encourages children’s independence.
 From washing hands for snack or lunchtime, visiting the sniffle station for a tissue, helping the teachers take the register, counting lunch choices or dressing for outdoor play, your child will become more independent than you ever knew possible!